MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/quick-start-org-service-console-app.md

     using Microsoft.Xrm.Tooling.Connector;
     ```

-1. Relplace the `Main` method with the following code:
+1. Replace the `Main` method with the following code:

     ```csharp
     static void Main(string[] args)